ykankaya/pvimport/README.md

 ## Use example

-> Before you start, create a virtual machine in the proxmox web panel.
+> Before you start, create a virtual machine in the **Proxmox VE** web panel.
 The most important thing is to add the same number of disks of the same size as the current hypervisor.

 ``````
 pvimport -c src/configs/xen.cfg -h xen01 -i web01 -p 205 -f img --verbose